 Burn injuries are very common across all age groups and can even occur when taking the necessary precautions.
 A burn is characterized by damage to the skin cells, fat cells, and/or muscle by heat, chemical, electrical, or radiation source.
 Injuries may occur from simply touching a hot surface, spilling hot water on a body part, or touching a chemical without the proper protection.
 In some situations, burn injuries can be the result of someone’s negligence, such as electrocution or fire from faulty wiring, overexposure to radiation in medical treatments, or sub-standard escape routes in case of fire in a building.
-In this case, a personal injury attorney can help you find justice for the damages and medical bills caused by this negligence.
+In this case, an experienced personal injury attorney in St. Louis can help you find justice for the damages and medical bills caused by this negligence.

 There are many different types of burns, but the most common include thermal burns, accounting for nearly 86% of all burn cases requiring medical attention, radiation burns, scalding burns, inhalation burns, chemical burns, electrical burns, and surgical burns.